Amsterdam/django-gisserver/docs/overriding.rst

 These FES functions can be defined in the project, by generating a corresponding database function.

-Use :attr:`gisserver.parsers.fes_function_registry` to register new functions:
+Use :attr:`gisserver.extensions.functions.function_registry` to register new functions:

 .. code-block:: python

     from django.db.models import functions
-    from gisserver.parsers import fes_function_registry
+    from gisserver.extensions.functions import function_registry
     from gisserver.types import XsdTypes